-Movies that depict war and military conflict have been around almost since the very beginning of moving pictures.
-From films that honor those that server their country in battle, to movies that have an anti-war stance, you will find some of the best war movies ever made if you sign up for a Netflix streaming subscription.
+Movies depicting war and military conflict have been around almost since the very beginning of moving pictures.
+From films that honor those who serve their country in battle, to movies that have an anti-war stance, you will find some of the best war movies ever made if you sign up for a Netflix streaming subscription.

 We have picked our top 10 best war movies on Netflix that are currently available.
-As you can see, war films can be set in many different time periods, and a couple even cross genre lines into horror and satire.
+They are set in different time periods, and a couple even cross genre lines into horror and satire.

 Editor’s note: We will update this post as new Netflix war movies are added to the service and others are removed.